How To Take Secure Payments Over the Phone Safely Without PCI Compliance Risk

 Why Companies Take Payments Over the Phone

 Companies need to cater to as many customers as possible.
-Because agent assisted payments are one part of a multichannel payment experience, organizations may feel obligated to take payments over the phone.
-But offering phone payments can be a benefit to your business too.
+Because agent-assisted payments are one part of a multichannel payment experience, organizations may feel obligated to take payments over the phone.
+But offering phone payments can be a benefit too.

 The more ways you let customers pay, the more money you will receive.
 Self-serve payment systems have higher abandonment rates and are more susceptible to fraud.
-Paying over the phone with credit card or bank account numbers can make it easier for customers to follow through with a payment.
+Paying over the phone with a credit card or bank account number can make it easier for customers to follow through with a payment.

 People make mistakes.
-Customers might type in their payment information wrong or miss a required field during an online payment and become frustrated with the process.
+Customers might type in their payment information incorrectly or miss a required field during an online payment and become frustrated.

-When agents take payments over the phone, they can stand by during transactions to make sure they process correctly.
-Staff can address problems immediately and provide immediate customer support.
+When agents take payments over the phone, they can stand by during transactions to make sure they go through.
+Staff can address problems immediately.

 Customer service